 For my TV the right combination is the M6x35 screw, Sewell shorter spacer and Sewell thin spacer.
-The long spacer provided with the AEON 60111 TV stand is not needed:
+The long spacer provided with the TV stand is not needed:

 The vertical rails and soundbar bracket is fastened to the back of TV using the screws and spacers.
 There’s a lot of leeway with the rail mounting holes to fit nearly any TV.
 Note the thin Sewell spacers are installed behind the rail at the top two positions only so the rail is even with the back of the TV.
 The shorter Sewell spacers are installed on the front side of the bracket at all four screws as a standoff for the M6x35mm long screw:

-Aside: You may need to install the optional Square Washers (instruction manual Step 5, Part 6) under the screw heads against the rail if your TV doesn’t require the standoff spacers.
+Aside: You may need to install the optional Square Washers under the screw heads against the rail if your TV doesn’t require the standoff spacers.

 Mount the TV on the Stand

-Per Step 6 of the AEON 60111 TV stand instructions, lift the TV, tilt top back slightly and hook the rails over the bracket.
+Per the TV stand instructions, lift the TV, tilt top back slightly and hook the rails over the bracket.
 If the TV is sits too low to mount the soundbar or you prefer it higher, just lift it up to 2nd or 3rd row of rail hooks: